umd-mith/OACVideoAnnotator/drupal/js/video_annotator.coffee.md

 ### AnnoControls

 The annotation controls manage creation and editing of annotations on the video playsurface.
 An instance of this controller is created at the end of this file and bound to the DOM control point by each application instance.

 This controller will fire the `onModeChange` with the name of the mode when the corresponding control element is clicked.
 The `events.onModeChange` should be hooked up to the `app.setCurrentMode` variable method.

-    MITHgrid.defaults "OAC.Client.StreamingVideo.Drupal.AnnoControls",
+    Drupal.defaults "AnnoControls",
       bind:
         events:
           onModeChange: null